galanisd/omtd-store/README.md

 ### Installation ###

-* The PITHOS implementation of the service is based on a JAVA REST-client of the cloud storage that is available at GitHub (https://github.com/grnet/e-science/tree/master/pithosfs) as a part of "pithosFS Connector for Hadoop" project.
+* The implementation of the service for PITHOS cloud storage is based on the respective JAVA REST-client; the latter  is available at GitHub (https://github.com/grnet/e-science/tree/master/pithosfs) as a part of "pithosFS Connector for Hadoop" project.
 (TO-DO: Add info on how to install the respective JAR).

 * Clone omtd-store-all by typing "git clone <repo url>.